-What Slab Jacking Is Good For
+What Slab Jacking is Good For

 Slab jacking is best for repairing exterior concrete which has settled, such as sidewalks, porches and pool decks around vinyl-lined, fiberglass, and other non-concrete/gunite pools.
-Slab jacking works well for small slabs, but can be used for large slabs, like driveways and garage floors, too.
+The process works well for small slabs, but can be used for large slabs, like driveways and garage floors, too.
 Slab jacking is the only concrete lifting process which may be used around pools with vinyl liners, because the grout can be mixed to be very thick, which helps prevent damaging the liner.

 Slab jacking is generally not recommended for lifting floors inside of buildings, because the process can be kind of messy.
 Cleaning up after slab jacking outside is easy, and just takes a water hose, but that’s not always possible inside of a house.
 Therefore, we recommend foam jacking for lifting most interior slab floors and slab foundations.

 We have lifted everything from sidewalks to interstate highway bridge approaches using slab jacking.
 Our estimators are familiar with the advantages of both processes, so are capable of recommending which is most appropriate for your situation.
 The project profiles below have more information about some of our specific slab jacking projects we’ve completed.

 Concrete Jack’s skilled technicians are experts at slab jacking, a process that has been around since the 1930’s, and which works by injecting grout material under sunken or unsupported concrete to raise it back to its original levels.
 After being injected under the concrete, the grout dries out and stiffens to permanently support the affected areas.
 Slab jacking works on almost any type of flat concrete, whether it be inside of a house, around a pool, on the top of your front porch or slabs of your sidewalk or driveway.